TheJacksonLaboratory/SAMPLER/README.md

 # Using SAMPLER:
+The easiest way to use SAMPLER is to copy the SAMPLER.py file into the python code directory and load it with "import".
+Alternatively, clone this code and run setup.py in the SAMPLER folder.
+Most of SAMPLER's helper functions are for creating attention maps.
+If only SAMPLER representations are needed, they can be created using a single line of code:

+wsi_sampler=np.ravel(np.percentile(X,pers,axis=0)).

-The following Jupyter notebook explains computing SAMPLER represeantions from tile features, building SAMPLER-based predictive models, and generating SAMPLER heatmaps.
+X is the WSI feature matrix where rows are tiles and columns are features. pers are the percentiles that comprise SAMPLER represenations.
+We used tendeciles, i.e., pers=[5,15,25,...,95], but higher/lower resolutions can be considered.
+The SAMPLER_example Jupyter notebook provides examples for computing SAMPLER represeantions from tile features, building SAMPLER-based predictive models, and generating SAMPLER attention maps.